ybootin/mamejs/README.md

     git clone --recursive git@github.com:ybootin/mamejs.git

-Then go to the `mamejs-compiler` folder, and you can start build your first emulator.
+Then go to the `mamejs` folder, and you can start build your first emulator.
 For example, you can build Capcom cps1 emulator for running Street Fighters 2 and others super cool games :

-    ./mamejs-compiler.sh cps1
+    ./mame-compiler.sh cps1

 First build will take a long time, because it will fetch docker image `ybootin/mamejs-compiler` from docker hub.
 When everything is finished, it should have build 3 files in the `dist/` folder